 I may be betraying my trade as a mental health professional to admit that, personally, I’m not much for counseling and support groups.
-Don't get me wrong, I’m an avid believer in the potential efficacy of these types of experiences.
-I’m the first to recommend them to anyone who needs a little extra objective and confidential support.
-Also, I've gone whenever the proverbial 'you-know-what' has hit the fan in my life, so I hope this is a testament to my faith in the process.
+Don't get me wrong, I’m an avid believer in the potential efficacy of these types of experiences; I’m the first to recommend them to anyone who needs a little extra objective and confidential support; and I've also gone whenever the proverbial 'you-know-what' has hit the fan in my life—so I hope this is a testament to my faith in the process.

 I’m definitely not alone in this.
 Many people prefer outlets that allow them to remain taciturn about their grief.
-What I'm here to say, is this is A-OK!
+What I'm here to say is this: THAT'S A-OK!
 Although it seems like talk-type-coping is commonly recommended for grief, it is by no means the right way or the only way.
-It's important to remember, there are many healthy ways to cope with grief.
+It's important to remember that there are many healthy ways to cope with grief.
 Though people may assume otherwise, silent or independent coping is not synonymous with bottling things up, withdrawing, or isolating.
-Actually, many times the opposite is true, as outlets like writing and art allow people to express themselves, connect, and share in different ways.
+Actually, many times the opposite is true—as outlets like writing and art allow people to express themselves, connect, and share in different ways.

-Below we are going to discuss a few ways a person can cope without talking-it-out.
-This is only a start, we could spend all day trying to make an exhaustive list and still not be done, so whenever possible we'll link to further articles and resources.
-Also, if you would like to share your go-to coping tools in the comments below, please do!
+Below we are going to discuss a few ways a person can cope without talking.
+This is only a start—We could spend all day trying to make an exhaustive list and still not be done!—so, whenever possible, we'll link to further articles and resources.
+If you would like to share your go-to coping tools in the comments below, please do!

 Journaling and Writing: